xlar54/ultimateii-dos-lib/README.md

 Patches and pull requests are welcome

-simple build instructions:

-cl65 -O -t c64 ultimate_ii.c main.c -o u2sample.prg

-cl65 -O -t c64 ultimate_ii.c shell.c -o u2sample.prg

-cl65 -O -t c64 ultimate_ii.c term.c -o u2term.prg

-cl65 -O -t c64 ultimate_ii.c uchat.c -o u2chat.prg

-for C128:
-cl65 -O -t c128 ultimate_ii.c term.c -o u2term128.prg

-cl65 -O -t c128 ultimate_ii.c uchat.c -o u2chat128.prg
+I have created a simple (dos) batch file to create the demo programs.
+Please have c1541.exe in your execution path (c1541.exe comes with the VICE emulator).

+The build will automatically create the prg files as well as a D64 disk image consisting of the examples.

 Example programs:

-u2sample.prg is a simple demo of making some calls
+ * u-sample.prg is a simple demo of making some dos calls

-u2shell.prg is a simple command shell
+ * u-shell.prg is a simple command shell

-u2term.prg is a simple terminal program using the built in ethernet connection
+ * u-term64.prg is a simple terminal program using the built in ethernet connection

-u2chat.prg is an irc client for the 64
+ * u-chat64.prg is an irc client for the 64

+Some programs also have an 80 column c128 version.

+Note: these are really just demo applications.
+You are encouraged to utilize, improve on, and and build even better apps than I have.
+Enjoy!